emilyannemoses/food-database/README.md

 It is possible to update the sheet with the amounts of each type of food.

-Finally, being able to add foods via the UI instead of only having the option to update the Google Sheet would be ideal.
+I can add foods to the Google Spreadsheet DB via the UI.

 Also, it would be neat to use the Unsplash API to frequently display a different food picture as the background.